When would a TikTok ban go into effect?

 TikTok has repeatedly stated that it would deny requests from the Chinese government for Americans' data.
 It also points to "Project Texas," an initiative that TikTok began in 2022 to safeguard American users' data on servers in the U.S. and ease lawmakers' fears.

-The House overwhelmingly passed a measure Wednesday that gives ByteDance a choice: Sell TikTok within six months, or lose access to app stores and web-hosting services in the U.S.
+The House overwhelmingly passed a measure on March 13 that gives ByteDance a choice: Sell TikTok within six months, or lose access to app stores and web-hosting services in the U.S.

+The six-month window for ByteDance to sell TikTok or face a ban would start once the bill becomes law.
+But if that happens, ByteDance and TikTok would almost certainly challenge the law in federal court, where judges could delay enforcement for months or even years as a legal battle plays out.

+In short, TikTok users in the U.S. won't be kicked off the app anytime soon.
+What happens next largely depends on the Senate, where the legislation's future is uncertain.

 When will the Senate vote on the TikTok bill?

-It doesn't appear that the Senate is in a hurry to send the bill to President Biden, who recently said he would sign it.
+It's not clear yet.
+The Senate does not seem to be in a hurry to send the bill to President Biden, who recently said he would sign it.

+Majority Leader Chuck Schumer, a New York Democrat, has been noncommittal about bringing it up for a vote.
+That said, the House's bipartisan support for it and the White House's request to move "quickly" puts pressure on the Senate to act.

 A number of senators have noted the upper chamber moves slower than its counterpart, which passed the measure just eight days after it was introduced.